rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 So with Sigstore, we can generate the key pairs needed to sign and verify artifacts, automating as much as possible so there’s no risk of losing or leaking them.

-On the other hand, you can se benefit from the Transparent ledger technology.
+On the other hand, you can benefit from the Transparent ledger technology.
 This means that anyone can find and verify signatures, and check whether someone’s changed the source code, the build platform or the artifact repository.

-But wait a moment, we can sign the images, but how we can ensure that only signed images that are valid and verified can be deployed to our clusters?
+But wait a moment, we can sign the images, but how can we ensure that only signed images that are valid and verified can be deployed to our clusters?
 Manually?

 Let's bring Kyverno to the stage!